Jack and Jill Windmills Society are most grateful to the following for their assistance with our painting project :

 The end of a long week !

-A bright and early start by the scaffolders meant that the remaining construction work was completed by about 10:00 and, with due caution over personal protection, the washing down of the mill started by about 11:00, with the regular Saturday Gang plus additional volunteers.
+PART TWO A bright and early start by the scaffolders meant that the remaining construction work was completed by about 10:00 and, with due caution over personal protection, the washing down of the mill started by about 11:00, with the regular Saturday Gang plus additional volunteers.
+Work continued throughout the day and into the following Saturday, this time with further additional volunteers coming to the aid of the regulars. |

 One of the new volunteers braving the heights